Keyboard shortcuts

 Nix

 Nix is a declarative package manager and build system.
-It lets you defined dependencies and configurations in a functional language, and uses build isolation to ensure consistend and reproducible builds across machines.
+It lets you define dependencies and configurations in a functional language, and uses build isolation to ensure consistent and reproducible builds across machines.

 The declarative nature of Nix makes it great at dealing with complex environment.
 It handles cross-platform builds correctly.
 Despite being over 20 years old, it has recently gained a lot of support.
 It is useful for providing consistent development setups between teams, ensuring that the code has the same environments between developers, CI machines and deployment machines.